What Rules Banned Serena Williams' Outfit From The French Open?

 In 2019, Serena returned to the court in Paris, and this time she wore an ensemble designed by Virgil Abloh, founder of luxury streetwear brand Off-White, for Nike.
 She made sure to meet the standards of the tournament and continued to play well.

-The Women’s Tennis Association also decided to change its dress code rules for the 2019 season, but they went in the opposite direction of the French Open.
-The WTA decided to modernize its dress code by allowing leggings and mid-thigh length compression shorts to be worn without a skirt or dress during matches.
-While this attire had never been prohibited, they changed the code’s wording to make sure everyone knew what could be worn.
+For the 2019 season onward, the WTA decided to modernize its dress code by allowing leggings and mid-thigh length compression shorts to be worn without a skirt or dress during matches.
+While this attire had never been explicitly prohibited, they changed the code’s wording to make sure that the dress code was explicitly inclusive.
 They wanted to stay current with trends in fashion and performance wear while also making sure that players would never feel restricted.
 This change was in large part inspired by Serena’s leadership.